 “No thank you, I had mine.”

-“Then you won’t mine if I I get something?”
+“Then you won’t mind if I get something?”

 “Your car, I don’t care,” she shrugged turning to the door window.